railtonjamesl-collab/DataScienceFanClub/Adlan/Random Forest.md

 We use two measures to gauge feature importance.
 Firstly, mean decrease accuracy measures how much our prediction accuracy decreases on average when we remove a particular feature.
 Our second measure looks at how important each feature is in terms of splitting the data at each node.

+**Model parameters**

+Here, we went with the usual standard of each model seeing a subset of the features equal to the square root of the number of features.
+We also chose 500 trees as a balance between gaining depth in our prediction and minimizing computational power/time.